srinath123/FirstCodeChangePython/README.md

 FirstCodeChangePython
 =====================
-This repository is just to test simple standalone python code snippets to get familiar with python.
+This repository is just to test standalone python code snippets to get familiar with python.